jthingelstad/thingles.github.io/_posts/2013/2013-07-09-stopping-mediawiki-spam-with-dynamic-questy-captchas.md

 redirect_from: /stopping-mediawiki-spam-with-dynamic-questy-captchas/
 ---

 **This method of using Questy Captcha has been defeated by some spammers.
-Please check out my [updated dynamic Questy Captcha method](/thingelstad/updated-dynamic-questy-captchas).**
+Please check out my [updated dynamic Questy Captcha method]{% link _posts/2014/2014-10-28-updated-dynamic-questy-captchas.md %}.**
 [MediaWiki](http://www.mediawiki.org/) websites are often plagued by spammers.
 It's annoying in the extreme.
 If you setup a blank MediaWiki website and do nothing it is likely that within a couple of weeks your site will be found, and in a matter of days you will have thousands of spam user accounts and tens of thousands of pages of spam.
 There are a number of ways to stop wikispam.
 I tried using [Recaptcha](http://recaptcha.com) to little benefit.
 I still got a large number of spam registrations on my publicly available wikis.
 I've found the combination below to be incredible efficient.

 <!-- more -->